Lackawanna Six: Yaseinn Taher

 Taher and six others traveled to Al Farooq training camp in Afghanistan in the spring and summer of 2001, weeks before the September 11, 2001 terrorist attacks.

 Six of the seven returned to the US including Taher, Moseb and Galeb.
 They decided to leave together after Sahim Alwan made it clear he wanted to return home and was unhappy with the tone of the camp.
 During questioning upon their return four of the six men said they were coming back to the US from attending religious seminars in Pakistan.
-None mentioned the trip to Pakistan until Mukhtar al-Bakri was arrested in Bahrain and questioned by FBI agents on September 11, 2002.
+None mentioned the trip to Afghanistan until Mukhtar al-Bakri was arrested in Bahrain and questioned by FBI agents on September 11, 2002.

 Five of the Lackawanna Six were arrested in September 2002 and held in a federal detention center after several FBI raids in the Buffalo, New York suburb of Lackawanna.
 The five were Yahya Goba, Sahim Alwan, Shafal Mosed, Yasein Taher, and Faysal Galab.
 Mukhtar al-Bakri was arrested in Bahrain, brought to the US and charged with providing material support to designated foreign terrorist organizations, known as Title 18 of the US Code.
 The others were charged with the same violation of US law.

 In December 2003 Taher was sentenced to eight years in prison for supporting a terrorist organization.
 Taher, who was 25 years old at the time, pleaded guilty, admitting to attending the Farooq training camp run by Al Qaeda in the months leading up to the September 11 attacks.
 Taher and the other men admitted to training with weapons and explosives and doing guard duty at the camp.
 Each guilty plea could lead to a maximum ten-year sentence, but Taher's sentence was reduced for cooperating with federal officials, and for presenting letters of support from family members, as well as showing remorse.